ashahmir12/websocket-chat/README.md

 ## 💬 Using the Chat

 ### 1️⃣ Register or Log In
+- PLease wait up to 1-2 min when running the site to connect to the Render Backend
 - Enter a username and password
 - Click Register (first time) or Login